bigchaindb/org/ROADMAP.md

 1. New `bigchaindb upsert-validator` subcommand to add/change/remove a validator at run time, "insecure" way.
 1. The Events API ane Events Plugin API: update code & docs.

-### Not Sure if Done Yet

-1. Update Ansible & Vagrant deployment tooling for AE team.
-1. BigchainDB Server configuration file updates: remove some settings (keys) and add some Tendermint-related settings.
-Some of this is done...

 We have a [kanban board (GitHub organization project board) to track the status of BigchainDB 2.0 tasks](https://github.com/orgs/bigchaindb/projects/4).
 To view it, you must be a member of the **bigchaindb** organization on GitHub; you can ask to be added by emailing troy@bigchaindb.com.
 In the future, we might use a third-party tool to publish the content of that board on a public website.
 (GitHub won't let us make the board public.
 That's not an option.)

 ## Next Priorities

 - If you don't see your important feature here, please read about how to request a feature in our docs on [Contributing to BigchainDB](https://docs.bigchaindb.com/projects/contributing/en/latest/index.html).
 - Write about how a node operator can expose the full power of MongoDB to users.
 For example, they could allow users to make any valid MongoDB query.
+- Update Ansible & Vagrant deployment tooling for AE team.
+- BigchainDB Server configuration file updates: remove some settings (keys) and add some Tendermint-related settings.
+Some of this is done.
 - More performance tests.
 Share how we do those tests.
 Share the results.
 - More unit tests.
 - Implement and begin using the network driver for tests.
 - Four-node tests.
 - More integration tests.
 For example, make more tests of `bigchaindb upsert-validator`.
 - Increase code test coverage on the Events API.
-- Run all test on Travis CI, if possible.
+- Run all tests on Travis CI, if possible.
 - Efficiently update the UTXO Set and compute the app hash with each new block.
 - Implementation of [BEP-5/IDRP](https://github.com/bigchaindb/BEPs/pull/13)?
 What can we do now?
 - A clean `bigchaindb` shutdown procedure.
 Generic process management.